-Variable graph - colored using Bipartite community map
+Variable graph - colored using Bipartite community map Nodes are variables & Edges are shared constraints

 Variable graph - colored using Variable community map

 The three graphs above are all variable graphs - which means the nodes represent variables in the model, and the edges represent constraint equations.
 The coloring differs because the three graphs rely on community maps that were created based on a constraint node graph, a bipartite graph, and a variable node graph (from left to right).
 For example, the community map that was generated from a constraint node graph (type_of_community_map='constraint') resulted in three communities (as seen by the purple, yellow, and blue nodes).